The curvy Trollstigen is Norway's Most Famous Road

 Is Trollstigen open now?

 This road is closed during late autumn and winter.
-A normal operating season stretches from mid-May to October, but may sometimes be shorter or longer due to weather conditions.
+A normal operating season stretches from mid-May to October but may sometimes be shorter or longer due to weather conditions.
 But it can be closed anytime when the access is not cleared of snow.
 From Langvatnet to Geiranger is usually closed in November and reopens in May.
 Although the road has been widened in recent years, it’s still narrow.
-Unfortunately, the many hairpin bends make it unsuitable for buses longer than 12.4 metres.
-Most motorhome rental or campervan hire vehicles are shorter than that, but if you are undertaking this scenic drive please check.
+Unfortunately, the many hairpin bends make it unsuitable for buses longer than 12.4 meters.
+Most motorhome rental or campervan hire vehicles are shorter than that, but if you are undertaking this scenic drive, please check.

 What does Trollstigen mean?